DETAILS: ADOxxWEB API

 - The ADOxxWEB API is meta-model independent.
 I.e. one can add this building block to any application library.
 Further configuration and meta-model dependent functionality can be added by the developer.

 - The interaction with the web service is done with SOAP and REST protocols.

 The architecture below shows you the components of the ADOxxWEB API and their relations.

 The components of the architecture are described briefly below from the bottom-up:

-this represents the database that is used by the client.
-It is the same DB that also the rich-client connects to running on a Microsoft SQL Database Runtime Engine.
+This represents the database (DB) that is used by the client.
+It is the same DB that the rich-client also connects to, running on a Microsoft SQL Database Runtime Engine.

-a basic web-service is made available by the platform that is capable to execute AdoScript code remotely.
-Using this interface, you can execute commands, update models, retrieve model content, graphics, etc. through AdoScript commands.
-The interface can be enabled in interactive mode (within the Modelling tool) or without user interface.
+A basic web-service is made available by the platform that is capable to execute AdoScript code remotely.
+Using this interface, you can execute commands, update models, retrieve model content, graphics, etc., through AdoScript commands.
+The interface can be enabled in an interactive mode (within the Modelling tool) or without a user interface.

 Load Balancing and Restart Web Service (LBRSWS) & Remote Activity Monitoring (RAM):

 These 2 components are part of the server environment of ADOxx.
-The LBRSWS and RAM in combination are an aplication, that enable load-balancing and restart capabilties, including threading issues and caching.
+The LBRSWS and RAM in combination are an aplication that enables load-balancing and restart capabilties, including threading issues and caching.
 Its functionality is to give these ADOWS instances more stability.
 This is achieved through watcher functionality that monitors all aspects of the operations of the ADOWS, restarting when necessary any stalled or non-functioning ADOWS instances:

 - Distributed setup: The third major function is to enable the ADOWS instances to be spread over one or more servers.
 This is achieved through the use of SOAP/Web technology and the Remote ADOWS Monitor.
 The RAM takes care of the ADOWS processes that are running, monitoring them and restarting them if necessary.